Ink230/DirectoryPredictor/README.md

 # Behaviour

-- Only files are searched and only one directory deep (folder mode in the works)
 - All symbols but spaces are respected
 - Only the last word is used to search but previous input is respected
   - ```code -n hel``` will work and will match "hel" to filenames